kumbulanit/t-sql/tech company/untitled/Presentations/Module7_Theory_Presentation.md

 -- Views for active data only
 CREATE VIEW ActiveEmployees AS
-SELECT EmployeeID, FirstName, LastName, Email, Salary FROM Employees
+SELECT EmployeeID, FirstName, LastName, Email, BaseSalary FROM Employees
 WHERE IsActive = 1;